Skip to content Skip to sidebar Skip to footer

 A very polished and clean looking living room.
 The emerald velvet sofa is a wonderful centerpiece.

+But why pick a side?
+For those who want the best of both worlds, there are blended fabrics.
 They possess the durability and maintenance ease of synthetics, coupled with the comfort and luxury of natural fabrics.

 So what are some examples of these fabrics?
+Here are some of the most common ones:

-Natural upholstery fabrics:
+Natural upholstery fabric

 1. Chenille